panxl6/tracking-sdk-net/README.md

 - courier - Get a list of our supported couriers.
 - tracking - Create trackings, update trackings, and get tracking results.
-- last_checkpoint - Get tracking information of the last checkpoint of a tracking.
-- notification - Get, add or remove contacts (sms or email) to be notified when the status of a tracking has changed.
 - estimated-delivery-date - Get estimated delivery date for your order.